What is deregistration?

 Can I appeal or make a complaint about being deregistered?

 Yes, you may appeal the decision to deregister you.
 The letter you receive informing you that you have been deregistered should explain that you have a right of appeal against your deregistration.
-If you decide you want to appeal, you must do so within 14 days of the date stated on that letter.
+If you decide you want to appeal, you must do so within 10 working days of the date stated on that letter.
 As deregistration relates to progression on your programme of study, you need to submit an appeal and not a complaint.
 However, if you are not looking to reverse the deregistration decision, but wish to complain about other matters you could consider making a complaint.
 You must submit your complaint within 3 months of the date stated on your deregistration letter.

 To find out how to make an appeal or complaint, see the Student Appeals, Complaints and Conduct Office webpages.